-WICKER: So the region is more dangerous than - at least, we can say the threat level is higher than it was a few years ago.
+Mr. WICKER.
+So the region is more dangerous than-at least, we can say the threat level is higher than it was a few years ago.
 And our response, as far as the United States goes and our allies, is stronger as a result of that.
 Is that correct?

-TWITTY: Absolutely, sir.
+Lt.
+Gen. TWITTY.
+Absolutely, sir.

-WICKER: And a part of our response from the United States, and part and parcel to our contribution to the European Defense Initiative, is our increase in troop strength, in personnel strengths here in the European region.
+Mr. WICKER.
+And a part of our response from the United States, and part and parcel to our contribution to the European Defense Initiative, is our increase in troop strength, in personnel strengths here in the European region.
 Is that correct?

-TWITTY: That's correct, sir.
+Lt.
+Gen. TWITTY.
+That's correct, sir.

-WICKER: And including also more air strength and our - the size of our fleet.
+Mr. WICKER.
+And including also more air strength and our-the

+size of our fleet.
 Would that be correct?

-TWITTY: That's correct, sir.
+Lt.
+Gen. TWITTY.
+That's correct, sir.
 We've increased here in Poland up to 4,000 U.S. military on the ground.
 As you know, a couple of years ago we just had shy of 2,000 soldiers.
 So we increased to 4,000.
 I think you're aware of the \$2 billion Polish offer which has been accepted, which will allow us to go up to an additional 1,000 soldiers to increase the capability here as well.

-WICKER: Thank you.
+Mr. WICKER.
+Thank you.
 And this Congress has enacted as a statutory provision that the 355-ship requirement is now the statutory law of the United States of America.
 Are you going to need a larger or a smaller fleet in the next few years here in this region?

-TWITTY: We will require a larger fleet.
-We're working with the Pentagon and OSD now.
+Lt.
+Gen. TWITTY.
+We will require a larger fleet.
+We're working with the Pentagon and OSD [Office of the Secretary of Defense] now.
 We're looking at two more additional destroyers that would come to Europe to allow us to be able to operate not only in the North Atlantic, but down through the North Atlantic, in the Baltic Sea, in the Black Sea, and into the East Mediterranean.
 If you look at the Russian maritime capability and what they're doing now, they're operating in those areas.
-And we need to be able to extend our reach into those locations as well.

-WICKER: Is it fair to say that the additional expenditure enacted by this Congress over the past two years, or the two-year budget number that was consistent and reliable, is a very important part of your capability to provide security?
-TWITTY: Absolutely.
-Sir, without EDI we could not progress the way that we have progressed over the last two to five years.
+And we need to be able to extend our reach into those locations as well of your capability to provide security?
+Lt.
+Gen. TWITTY.
+Absolutely.
+Sir, without EDI we could not progress the way that we have progressed over the last 2 to 5 years.
 That increased money, it has allowed us to focus on the exercises that we require, focus on the interoperability with our NATO partners, and to also increase the infrastructure in this region.
-The further you go from west to east, there's an immature infrastructure - things such as basing requirement, ammunition storage facility, fuel capacity, and so forth.
+The further you go from west to east, there's an immature infrastructure-things such as basing requirement, ammunition storage facility, fuel capacity, and so forth.
 So that money has allowed us to do those type things, to posture the theater in the east.